 No. A written request is not required.
 However, as a practical matter, it is suggested that the request be made in writing, whether in a paper or electronic format.
-A written request provides recourse for both parties.
+A written request provides recourse for both parties if there are questions or disputes after the intial request is made.